dkellenb/cas-fee-retrospective/documentation/UseCases.md

 ### <a id="REG04"></a>REG04: Logout

+I want to unlink my access from the current machine.

 ## Manage

 ### <a id="M01"></a>M01: View persisted retro sessions

+As a user I want to see previous retrospective sessions

+Precondition: Authenticated

 ### <a id="M02"></a>M02: Delete retro session

+As a user I want to remove previous retrospective session (because i don't trust the provider ;-) )

+Precondition: Authenticated

 ## Admin flow

 ### <a id="A01"></a>A01: Manage subscribed users

+As an administrator I want to manage subscribed users

 ### <a id="A02"></a>A02: Manage persistent retro sessions

+As an administrator I want to manage all persisted retrospective sessions